This page is a labor of love, dedicated to Belka, Valeska

 Wheat germ (Vit E, zinc), blackstrap molasses (calcium, iron), brewer's yeast (B vitamins, choline), eggshell (calcium)----see other notes on use.

-Muscle meat---see regarding amounts below; usually between 1 and 3 cups for my borzoi.
+Muscle meat---cubed or ground, see regarding amounts below; usually between 1 and 3 cups for my borzoi.

 1/2 cup grain---prefer rolled oats soaked in buttermilk or hot water, or cooked rice .